sapegin/washingcode-book/manuscript/110_Other_techniques.md

 Some tips to improve _code greppability_:

 - **Don’t concatenate identifiers**, try to write them fully.
 - **Avoid generic and ambiguous names** (like `processData()`) for things that are used in more than one module.
-Names that are too generic are harder to find in the code because we’ll get false positives: other things that have the same name but not the thing we’re looking for.
+Generic names are harder to find in the codebase because we’ll get false positives: other things that have the same name but not the thing we’re looking for.
-- **Consider using a map** where all names are fully written if they depend on a parameter
+- **Consider using a map**, where all names are fully written, if they depend on a parameter.

 TypeScript helps a lot with these things: for example, we can now find all places where a particular function is used, even if it’s imported with a different name.
 However, for many other cases, it’s still important to keep identifiers greppable: filenames, translation keys, CSS class names, and so on.